-Karli E. Foster of Collinsville is a junior at Bassett High School.
+Karli E. Foster of Collinsville is a senior at Bassett High School.
 She was a page in the Virginia Senate in 2013, on the Henry County Schools Superintendent's Student Advisory Board 2012-15, Bassett High School marching band, swim team, SCA, academic competition math team, and Junior Beta Club and Beta Club.
 She has been involved in CHILL, 4H and RELATE training, and has volunteered with numerous events and groups.

 "Serving on the Harvest Youth Board would give me the opportunity to focus on youth related issues in Martinsville and Henry County and hopefully develop projects that would address these issues.
 I feel this board could have a huge impact not only on the youth in our community, but our community as a whole."

-Kendall R. Cope of Bassett is a junior at Bassett High School.
+Kendall R. Cope of Bassett is a senior at Bassett High School.
 He was Junior Beta Club treasurer (August 2013-May 2014); received a perfect score on the geometry Standards of Learning test, the second person since 2009; and is a Beta Club member.
 He has volunteered with the Faith Fellowship, Patrick County Library, SPCA and Bassett High School.

 "The first and main reason that I want to be a member of this board is to be a leader in our community.
 I want to hold a position in our community where I can be an inspiration to others and make a difference, and I think being on this board is the perfect chance to make an impact.
 If I have the chance to serve as a member my main goal would be to work with the other members to make Martinsville and Henry County a place where young people can have fun ways to spend their time, but be doing it in a positive way."